OpenAgentsInc/openagents/resources/markdown/thesis.md

 - Open protocols
 - Open monetary networks

+We then detail our plan to build the open agent economy &mdash; and invite you to join us.

 ## Why it matters: Agents before robots

 Humanoid robots will outnumber humans within the next 30 years.